KuchnowskiP/VolvoAssessment/README.md

     curl -X GET "http://localhost:8080/api/v1/weather/city?cityName={cityName}" -H "accept: application/json"
 ```
 This will return a JSON response with the weather forecast for the specified city and will work on Unix based systems as well as on Windows.

-Please replace `{cityName}` with the actual city name in the curl command.

 ### Example API Response if call is successful
 ```json